Are canned sweet potatoes nutritious?

 Potential Drawbacks

 The main concern with canned sweet potatoes relates to the added sugars and preservatives found in some brands.
-Excessive sugar intake is linked to various health issues, including increased risk of diabetes, obesity, and cardiovascular diseases.
+Excessive sugar intake is linked to various health issues, including an increased risk of diabetes, obesity, and cardiovascular diseases.
 Consumers should look for cans labeled “no added sugar” or those in water rather than syrup.
+This small shift can significantly cut down on unnecessary sugar intake, making your meals healthier without compromising on taste.

 Choosing and Using Canned Sweet Potatoes